kryptx/palmetto/README.md

 ### Resource Server

 Just like OAuth2, a Resource Server is the server requesting user identity information.
-It is expected to implement two RESTful API endpoints in order to facilitate authentication with Palmetto:
+It is expected to implement two API endpoints in order to facilitate authentication with Palmetto:

 #### Endpoint: Manifest document

-The first endpoint is the manifest document.
 When sending an authorization request to a PIP, your Resource Server should include a `client` property which contains the URL to this document.
 It should be a JSON document containing:

 * `callback` - A URL that can receive the authorization code.
 This can be on a different host, but doing so will result in a warning being displayed by the User Agent.